List of hospitals in Pennsylvania

 This is a list of hospitals in Pennsylvania, a U.S. state.
-The list includes only hospitals that are currently licensed by the Pennsylvania Department of Health or operated the Veterans Health Administration according to data collected by the Hospital and Healthsystem Association of Pennsylvania (HAP) and the Pennsylvania Department of Health.
+The list includes only hospitals that are currently licensed by the Pennsylvania Department of Health or operated by the Veterans Health Administration, according to data collected by the Hospital and Healthsystem Association of Pennsylvania (HAP) and the Pennsylvania Department of Health.

 As of July 2018, there were 249 state licensed hospitals and VA hospital facilities in Pennsylvania.
 148 of these facilities were non-profit, 86 were for-profit or "investor-owned", and 15 were public hospitals owned by the Federal government, state government, or in one case, the city of Philadelphia.
 There were 42,817 total licensed beds and 1,880 total operating rooms.
 156 were general acute hospitals (with 10 more classified as general acute specialty hospitals), 29 were psychiatric hospitals, 22 were long-term acute care hospitals, 21 were rehabilitation hospitals, and 7 were VA hospitals.
 The largest hospital by both beds and operating rooms was UPMC Presbyterian-Shadyside in Pittsburgh.
 The University of Pittsburgh Medical Center (UPMC) was also the largest health system network in the state by number of hospitals (28), beds (7,022), and operating rooms (379).